yldio/joyent-portal/packages/ui-toolkit/src/text/Readme.md

 ```

 ### Label

-The HTML `<label>` element represents a caption for an item in a user interface.
+The `<label>` element is used for captions in the user interface and information labels (i.e. text that is not continuous body text).

+Read more about using the `<label>` element on the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label).

 ```jsx
 const Label = require('/').Label;
 <Label>